A02l01/INFEST/TUTORIAL.md

 First we'll get some example images.

-We provide a simple command to copy example data for your.
+We provide a simple command to copy example data for you.
 We'll get the Arabidopsis dataset.

 ```